 - If the crime rate continues to rise then a plan of action needs to be clearly defined and articulated to relevant agencies.

-- I’m sure that the relevant agencies within the City and County of Los Angeles were given a mandate to analyze the data at the macro-level and try to make sense of it all.
+- I’m sure that the relevant agencies within the City and County of Los Angeles were given the mandate to analyze the data at the macro level and try to make sense of it all.

 Things Mentioned in this Episode

 - KABC Talk Radio with Peter Tilden – Live at Six.

 - KTLA TV News Story about Los Angeles violent crime surge.

 - Broken Windows theory to LAPD policing:

 - Former LAPD Chief Bratton applied the broken windows concept for crime prevention.
 It is a criminology theory first articulated by James Q. Wilson and George L. Kelling about the norm-setting and signaling effect of urban disorder and vandalism on additional crime and anti-social behavior.

 - California’s Three-Strikes sentencing law was enacted in 1994.
 The law originally mandated a state prison term of at least 25 years to life for habitual offenders.
 Prop 36 amended the law in 2012 and modified many of the conditions.

 - Los Angeles Skid Row